rockscript/rockscript/README.md

 After that notification, the RockScript engine will wait for a callback from the activity worker.
 During this time, the RockScript engine will not block a thread or memory.

-An **activity worker** executes activities.
-Activity workers can expose their activities through a Java API as well as over an HTTP API.
-It's really easy to add activity workers to an engine.
+An **activity worker** is the component responsible for executing activities.
+It's really easy to add activity workers to an engine via an activity script object.

-An **activity script object** is a script object that is imported in the script and exposes one or more activities in the script.
+An **activity script object** is a script object that is imported into the script and exposes one or more activities in the script.
+The activity script object will get a notification when an activity has to be started.
+The activity script object passes the activity start message on to the activity worker.
+The activity worker is then responsible for invoking the callback to indicate when an activity ends.

 ![Activity worker sequence](docs/image/activity-worker-sequence.png)